 For the topping:

-1. Start with the crust: Use a food processor to combine all of the ingredients for the crust.
+- Start with the crust: Preheat oven to 350 F. Grease the pie plate with butter.
+Use a food processor to combine all of the ingredients for the crust.
 Press the crumb mixture onto the bottom and sides of a pie dish.
-Press firmly, starting in the middle and working your way out to the sides of the dish.
-Refrigerate for 15-20 minutes then cook in a 350 degree oven for 15 minutes.
+Press firmly with your fingers or with a greased glass, starting in the middle and working your way out to the sides of the dish.
+Refrigerate for 30 minutes then cook in a 350 degree oven for 15 minutes.
 Let cool.

-2. Move on to the filling: Use a saucepan to melt the chocolate with the milk, whisking as the chocolate melts.
-In a separate bowl combine the sugar, cornstarch and salt.
+- Meanwhile move on to the filling: Use a saucepan to melt the chocolate with the milk, whisking as the chocolate melts.
+In a separate heatproof bowl combine the sugar, cornstarch and salt.
 Ladle one cup of the milk chocolate mixture into the dry ingredients and whisk until smooth.
 Keep your whisk going as you pour the mixture back into the saucepan.
 Continue to cook for 5 minutes.
 The mixture will come to a boil (keep whisking) then it will thicken (yes, keep whisking!).

-3. Now we move onto the eggs.
+- Now we move onto the eggs.
 Whisk the egg yolks in a small bowl.
-Temper the eggs by slowly adding a small amount (1/2 cup would do) of the hot chocolate mixture into the egg yolks.
+Temper the eggs by slowly adding a small amount (1/2 cup would do) of the hot chocolate mixture into the egg yolks while you whisk.
 Then add the eggs back into the saucepan and continue whisking for a few minutes until the custard thickens.
 Remove from the heat and whisk in the vanilla.
 Cool the pudding and –guess what—WHISK again!
 2 or 3 times in the next 10 minutes.
+Is your arm tired yet?
+Whisking is harder than it looks!

-4. Slowly pour the chocolate custard into the cooled crust.
+- Slowly pour the chocolate custard into the cooled crust.
 Place a piece of plastic wrap directly onto the pudding.
-Cool for 4 hours or overnight.
+Cool for 4 hours or overnight in the refrigerator.

-5. The topping is simple: whip the heavy cream with a mixer until you have soft peaks; add the confectioners’ sugar and continue to whisk until stiff peaks form.
+- The topping is simple: whip the heavy cream with a mixer (give your whisking arm a break) until you have soft peaks; add the confectioners’ sugar and continue to whisk until stiff peaks form.
 Spread this cream over the set pudding.
 Sprinkle with more chocolate if you wish.
+I like to use a microplane (grater) to grate chocolate over top of the pie.